 Two or more plus signs starting at the first character of the descriptor cause the sign to be output (+ if positive, - if negative) immediately to the left of the most significant nonzero digit of the output item.
-If required, the second through the last plus sign are used as digit positions as required by the magnitude of the number provided in the datum.
+If required, the second through the last plus sign is used as digit positions as required by the magnitude of the number.